-Double click [ ].
+Double click [

-3 Save the images to the computer.

-- Click [Import Images from Camera], and then click [Import Untransferred Images]. - Images are now saved to the Pictures folder on the computer, in separate folders named by date. - After images are saved, close CameraWindow, press the <>> button to turn the camera off, and unplug the cable.
+- 3 Save the images to the computer. - Click [Import Images from Camera], and then click [Import Untransferred Images]. - Images are now saved to the Pictures folder on the computer, in separate folders named by date. - After images are saved, close CameraWindow, press the <>> button to turn the camera off, and unplug the cable. - For instructions on viewing images on a computer, refer to the Software Guide (125).

-- In Windows 7, if the screen in step 2 is not displayed, click the $[\[ \] ]$ icon in the taskbar. - To start CameraWindow in Windows Vista or XP, click [Downloads Images From Canon Camera using Canon CameraWindow] on the screen displayed when you turn the camera on in step 2.
+- In Windows 7, if the screen in step 2 is not displayed, click the [i]] icon in the taskbar. - To start CameraWindow in Windows Vista or XP, click [Downloads Images From Canon Camera using Canon CameraWindow] on the screen displayed when you turn the camera on in step 2.
 If CameraWindow is not displayed, click the [Start] menu and choose [All Programs] ► [Canon Utilities] ► [CameraWindow] ► [CameraWindow]. - On a Macintosh computer, if CameraWindow is not displayed after step 2, click the [CameraWindow] icon in the Dock (the bar at the bottom of the desktop). - Although you can save images to a computer simply by connecting your camera to the computer without using the included software, the following limitations apply. - It may take a few minutes after you connect the camera to the computer until camera images are accessible. - Images shot in vertical orientation may be saved in horizontal orientation. - Image protection settings may be cleared from images saved to a computer. - Some problems may occur when saving images or image information, depending on the operating system version, the software in use, or image file sizes. - Some functions provided by the included software may not be available, such as editing movies or returning images to the camera.